-The Board of Directors has increased from the original nine members to forty-one.
+The Board of Directors has increased from the original nine members to forty.
 Upon the resignation of President Gatewood in 1964, the Board appointed Dean Palmer as President of the college.
 In 1971, Palmer became Chancellor of the college and Don Gardner was named President.
-In 1978, Walter Gilfilen assumed duties as President until 1980.
+In 1978, Walter Gilfilen assumed duties as President until 1980, when Milton Fletcher returned to MCC as President.

 The MCC campus now consists of ninety-one acres, eleven buildings, athletic fields, and two scenic lakes.
 As a young, private liberal arts college, its development has been noteworthy.
-The campus and facilities are presently valued at over \$2,750,000.00.
+The campus and facilities presently have an original purchase value of over \$3,462,200.